yan4702/DataProgramming_Pandas/README.md

 # DataProgramming_Pandas

-This is mine school assignment using Jupyter notebook to perform:
+This is my school assignment using Jupyter notebook to perform:

 **Q1 is about to extract, load, and transformation for the dataset using python pandas.